How to Connect Claude.ai Web to Your Mac

 LMCP starts automatically and puts an icon in your menu bar.
 Setup takes about 30 seconds.

-Click the LMCP icon in your menu bar (top-right corner of the screen), then click Settings at the bottom of the popover.
-In the Settings window, go to the Connect tab and scroll to Cloud AI Clients · Via Cloud Relay.
+Click the LMCP icon in your menu bar (top-right of the screen).
+In the popover, find the Web AIs · Via Cloud Relay section:

 - Toggle Cloud Data Forwarding to ON.
-This lets cloud agents call your data tools.
+This is what lets a cloud AI call your data tools (off by default for privacy).

 Step 3: Add the Connector in Claude.ai